 Elisabeth Osgood-Campbell, MA, EdM, RSME, is an educator, movement artist and researcher, who cherishes the body as a central medium for creativity, learning and growth.
 With degrees from Stanford University and Harvard Graduate School of Education, she can also be described as a “recovering academic” who facilitates somatic movement arts to help mend the mind-body split in herself and others.
 Extensive training in Tamalpa Life/Art (Anna and Daria Halprin), Continuum Movement (Emilie Conrad and Elaine Colandrea) and Vipassana meditation (Jack Kornfield) informs her teaching and performance work.
 During her first graduate program in Psychology, she studied the impact that somatic movement and creative arts practices have on women’s development.
 During her second Master’s degree program in Mind, Brain and Education, Elisabeth investigated the effect that sensorimotor activities have on cognitive development of people across the lifespan.
 Since 2007, she has supervised graduate students at Lesley University’s Self-Designed Masters Degree Program.
 Currently, Elisabeth conducts school-based research for the Strategic Education Research Partnership and co-teaches a seminar called “Mind, Body, Being” at the Harvard Graduate School of Education.
 Recently, she has also rejoined the faculty of Tamalpa Institute and offers weekend workshops and classes on the East Coast of the United States.
 Elisabeth has served on the Board of Directors of the International Somatic Movement Education and Therapy Association (ISMETA) since 2008.

-Anna Rider was born and raised in Baltimore.
-She graduated from the Laban Institute of Movement Studies in New York City and received her Masters in Dance from Temple University in Philadelphia, PA.
+Anna Rider is a somatic movement educator, teacher, chorographer and dance advocate for thirty-five years.
+She received her MFA from Temple University and her certification as a Laban Movement Analyst from the Bartenieff/Laban Institute of Movement Studies.
+Most recently Anna has been teaching creative movement to children and providing professional development for classroom teachers.
 Anna has worked with; MATI (Maryland Artistry in Teaching Institute), Forklift Danceworks and Mindpop’s Creative Learning Initiative.
-During her tenure at Temple University she used her background in somatics to teach modern technique and wellness for the dancer.
 Anna has also taught at the University of Iowa, the Laban/Bartenieff Institute of Movement Studies extension program at University of Maryland College Park, Community College of Baltimore County, Baltimore School for the Arts, and Patapsco High School and Center for the Arts, where she directed the dance magnet.
 She has performed and choreographed independently in the United States.
 She was also a partner and Operating Manager of Louie’s Bookstore Café in Baltimore, MD.